Rajput: Emergence as a community

+While Rajatarangini puts the number of Rajput clans at 36, the Varna Ratnakara (1324) features a list of 72 Rajput clans including Chouhāna, Pamāra, Chandella, Kachchvāha, Guhilot, Gāndhavariyā, Baisvara, Bhaṭi etc.

-Historian Brajadulal Chattopadhyaya, based on his analysis of inscriptions (primarily from Rajasthan), believed that by the 12th century, the term "rajaputra" was associated with fortified settlements, kin-based landholding, and other features that later became indicative of the Rajput status.
+Historian Brajadulal Chattopadhyaya, based on his analysis of inscriptions (primarily from Rajasthan), believed that by the 12th century, the term rajaputra was associated with fortified settlements, kin-based landholding, and other features that later became indicative of the Rajput status.
 According to him, the title acquired "an element of heredity" from c.
 1300.
-A study of 11th–14th century inscriptions from western and central India, by Michael B. Bednar, concludes that the designations such as "rajaputra", "thakkura" and "rauta" were not necessarily hereditary during this period.
+A study of 11th–14th century inscriptions from western and central India, by Michael B. Bednar, concludes that the designations such as rajaputra, thakkura and rauta were not necessarily hereditary during this period.

 Rajputs were involved in nomadic pastoralism, animal husbandry and cattle trade until much later than popularly believed.
 The 17th century chronicles of Muhnot Nainsi i.e. Munhata Nainsi ri Khyat and Marwar ra Paraganan ri Vigat discuss disputes between Rajputs pertaining to cattle raids.
-In addition, Folk deities of the Rajputs - Pabuji, Mallinath, Gogaji and Ramdeo were considered protectors of cattle herding communities.
+In addition, Folk deities of the Rajputs – Pabuji, Mallinath, Gogaji and Ramdeo were considered protectors of cattle herding communities.
 They also imply struggle among Rajputs for domination over cattle and pasturelands.
 The emergence of Rajput community was the result of a gradual change from mobile pastoral and tribal groups into landed sedentary ones.
 This necessitated control over mobile resources for agrarian expansion which in turn necessitated kinship structures, martial and marital alliances.

-During its formative stages, the Rajput class was quite assimilative and absorbed people from a wide range of lineages.
-However, by the late 16th century, it had become genealogically rigid, based on the ideas of blood purity.
+B.D Chattopadhyaya opines that during its formative stages, the Rajput class was quite assimilative and absorbed people from a wide range of lineages.
+However, by the late 16th century, it had become genealogically rigid, based on the ideas of blood purity, Dirk Kolff writes.
 The membership of the Rajput class was now largely inherited rather than acquired through military achievements.
 A major factor behind this development was the consolidation of the Mughal Empire, whose rulers had great interest in genealogy.
-As the various Rajput chiefs became Mughal feduatories, they no longer engaged in major conflicts with each other.
+As the various Rajput chiefs became Mughal feudatories, they no longer engaged in major conflicts with each other.
 This decreased the possibility of achieving prestige through military action, and made hereditary prestige more important.

 According to David Ludden, the word "Rajput" acquired its present-day meaning in the 16th century.
-During 16th and 17th centuries, the Rajput rulers and their bards (charans) sought to legitimise the Rajput socio-political status on the basis of descent and kinship.
+According to Kolff, during 16th and 17th centuries, the Rajput rulers and their bards (charans) sought to legitimise the Rajput socio-political status on the basis of descent and kinship.
 They fabricated genealogies linking the Rajput families to the ancient dynasties, and associated them with myths of origins that established their Kshatriya status.
 This led to the emergence of what Indologist Dirk Kolff calls the "Rajput Great Tradition", which accepted only hereditary claims to the Rajput identity, and fostered a notion of eliteness and exclusivity.
 The legendary epic poem Prithviraj Raso, which depicts warriors from several different Rajput clans as associates of Prithviraj Chauhan, fostered a sense of unity among these clans.
 The text thus contributed to the consolidation of the Rajput identity by offering these clans a shared history.